nowickit-umich/CIS376TermProject/DEPLOY.md

 `cd ./CIS376TermProject/MonitoringAgent/`

-3. Copy the agent configuration file which was previously downloaded to the `src` directory
+3. Copy the agent configuration file which was previously downloaded in step 9 of the "Management Server Setup" to the `src` directory

 4. Install the Monitoring Agent: